born2net/Angular-kitchen-sink/Readme.md

 - LocalStorage service
 - Global Consts for event and vars registration
 - Responsive design (on size change Angular components will react)
-- RX reactive operators and subscribers throughout the app (some random examples as well)
+- Rxjs reactive operators and subscribers throughout the app (some random examples as well)
+- Rxjs Change detection strategy for improved rendering of page (OnPushObserve)
+- Rxjs Node server side CRUD for Observable client to server calls
 - Lots of standalone components such as Modal, Sliders, Todo, Tabs and more
 - Shared state (Side menu and file menu)
 - Dependency injection and decorators such as @Host